ovidiu-ionescu/blog/openjdk.md

 A readme file in the doc subdirectory had short instructions on how to build.
 Surely I thought, it couldn't have been that simple.

-The steps are pretty straightforward:
+The steps were pretty straightforward:
 - Install mercurial
 - Clone the source
 - Configure the build